Splendide-Imaginarius/crosslooper/README.md

 crosslooperdir --gameenginever MV
 ```

-For more details on the other command-line flags available, see See the help:
+For more details on the other command-line flags available, see the help:

 ```
 crosslooperdir --help